Foundations Module 3 · Command Line Basics

 Stay inside the Linux filesystem

 When working in WSL, keep your files in your Linux home directory (~ or /home/yourname).
-Don’t work from /mnt/c/Users/... — that’s your Windows drive mounted inside Linux, and it’s much slower with broken file permissions.
+Don’t work from /mnt/c/Users/... — that’s your Windows drive mounted inside Linux, and it can be slower and may cause permission or file-watcher issues for some tools.
 Your Linux home is where you want to be.

 Already have WSL?
 Just open your Ubuntu terminal and you’re good to go.